uggedal/uggedal.com/site/journal/creating-a-flexible-monthly-calendar-in-django.md

+% Creating a Flexible Monthly Calendar in Django
+% Eivind Uggedal
+% 2009-03-14

 I had a set of items which needed to be browsable by date, so naturally I turned to Django's [date-based generic views][dbg].
 I imagined the [monthly archives][mag] would be more informative if I rendered them as a